exposit/zerowriting/lcd_screen/setup.md

 ## Setting up the tiny screen

 Bit of a pain in the ass, tbh.
 But so neat.
 I'm using the 2" lcd hat with dual oled screens (https://www.waveshare.com/oled-lcd-hat-a.htm).
 Wiki here: (https://www.waveshare.com/wiki/OLED/LCD_HAT_(A)).
 No reason, just thought the little screens would be fun to play with (and they are).

+For ref: at my Xresources settings (DM Mono, 11pt) I can get 10 lines in Helix.
+The Oleds with the same font at 12pt display 4, and they seem a tiny bit smaller.

 If you lose raspi-config at any point in the process, reinstall it with this:
 ```